ShandipThapa34/JAVA/Assignment/Assignment 3/Zip File Stream/README.md

     bos.write(buffer, 0, len);
 }
 In the second while loop, we read the entries and write them to the output stream.

-In this tutorial, we have presented the Java ZipInputStream class.
-We have created two examples to read a ZIP file and to decompress a ZIP file.